PhilippeMeyer/nft4Art/client/Readme.md

-# Web react client for the customers
+# Client app for an NFT

+This is a web based client to display NFT